 Adam won the 2006 EPPIE Award for Poetry in an Anthology.
 In 1995 he was awarded an honorary doctorate for his work in religious tolerance and for the creation of TurningPoint, a nonprofit program providing alternative medicine to low-income individuals.
-He continued that passion in the healthcare clinic he and his wife, Lee, dreamed of and created together—the Wellness Center.
+He continued that passion in the healthcare clinic he and his wife, Lee (of blessed memory) dreamed of and created together—the Wellness Center.
 Today he teaches Advance Placement English for unsuspecting high school students.

 He is equally at home speaking in lecture halls, giving public readings in bookstores, and visiting elementary school classrooms, where he can be found surrounded by children begging him to read Bud the Spud just one more time (while their parents and teachers beg him to stop).

 Adam lives and writes—often simultaneously—in Melbourne, Florida, with his sweetie Lisa, Sam the Cat, his dingo and a ridiculously large alligator, all under a very big tree.
 You can find his stimulating blog—mostly essays, creative non-fiction, and poetry—here.